 Sarah B. Garrett, PhD, is a medical and cultural sociologist.
-As of May 2020 she is a Health Policy Fellow at the Phillip R. Lee Institute for Health Policy Studies (IHPS) at UCSF.
-She received a PhD in Sociology from the University of California, Berkeley.
+She works to promote health equity via stakeholder-informed mixed-methods research, focusing in particular on maternal health.
+She is core faculty at the Phillip R. Lee Institute for Health Policy Studies (IHPS) at UCSF.

-Prior to being a Fellow, Sarah worked in the Division of Geriatrics and at IHPS.
-In Geriatrics she helped to design, conduct and analyze mixed-methods research on the experiences and needs of individuals with dementia and their caregivers; on older adults' experience managing chronic pain during the "opioid epidemic"; and on how hospice staff navigate patients' and families' preferences for aggressive care.
-At IHPS Sarah is a part of the Medical Cultures Lab, a newly established social science “laboratory” that is focused on several related initiatives examining the role of culture in the world of medicine.
-There she works to improve methods of analyzing, presenting, and sharing qualitative data in order to make these data more useful in patient-centered outcomes research (PCOR).
-Sarah has also contributed research and project direction to an NIH-funded study on cancer patients' understanding of and decision-making about participation in early phase clinical trials; and a CTSI-funded study on the ways in which lay Californians perceive the risks and benefits of human tissue biobanking.
+Prior to being a Fellow, Sarah worked as research staff in the Division of Geriatrics and at IHPS.
+In Geriatrics she helped to design, conduct and analyze mixed-methods research on the experiences and needs of individuals with dementia and their caregivers; on older adults' experience managing chronic pain; and on how hospice staff navigate patients' and families' preferences for aggressive care.
+At IHPS Sarah is a part of the Medical Cultures Lab, a social science “laboratory” that is focused on several related initiatives examining the role of culture in medicine.
+There she works to improve methods of analyzing, presenting, and sharing qualitative data in order to make these data more useful in patient-centered research.
+Sarah has also contributed research and project direction to an NIH-funded study on cancer patients' understanding of and decision-making about participation in early phase clinical trials; a PCORI-funded methodological project to improve the conduct and communication of qualitative research; and a CTSI-funded study on the ways in which lay Californians perceive the risks and benefits of human tissue biobanking.

-For her NSF-funded doctoral research, Sarah conducted a longitudinal study on the ways in which a diverse group of pregnant women in the San Francisco Bay Area perceived prenatal care and birth care options; the origins of those perceptions; and how the perceptions affected their decision-making and postpartum mental health.
+For her NSF-funded doctoral research at UC Berkeley, Sarah conducted a longitudinal study on the ways in which a diverse group of pregnant women in the San Francisco Bay Area perceived prenatal care and birth care options; the origins of those perceptions; and how the perceptions affected their decision-making and postpartum mental health.
 She collected and analyzed original quantitative (n = 325) and qualitative (n = 67) data for the study.
 Results have been published in peer-reviewed journals and presented at national conferences.